chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha_drbd_handlers.rst

 |drbd| configuration allows for custom handlers when a ``split-brain`` event happens.
 The basic handler sends a notification email to a configurable email address so the issue can be investigated.

-The ``drbd.conf`` file that is used with |chef server oec| specifies other built-in actions that may be taken in certain fault scenarios:
+The ``drbd.conf`` file that is used with the |chef server| specifies other built-in actions that may be taken in certain fault scenarios:

 .. code-block:: bash